awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/as-add-availability-zone.md

 1. On the **Details** tab, choose **Network**, **Edit**\.

-1. In **Subnets**, choose the subnet corresponding to the Availability Zone\.
+1. In **Subnets**, choose the subnet corresponding to the Availability Zone that you want to add to the Auto Scaling group\.

 1. Choose **Update**\.

-1. To update the Availability Zones for your load balancer so that it shares the same Zones as your Auto Scaling group, complete the following steps:
+1. To update the Availability Zones for your load balancer so that it shares the same Availability Zones as your Auto Scaling group, complete the following steps:

    1. On the navigation pane, under **LOAD BALANCING**, choose **Load Balancers**\.